esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 ### 1. Simple mem2mem transaction

 The goal of this example is to develop a function that copies the content of a source array to a destination array.
-For reference, this example follows the `dma_copy_32b()` function of the DMA SDK.

 Let's start!

-#### Setting targets & transaction objects
+#### Setting targets & transaction structs

-The first step is to define the source and destination target objects, as well as the transaction object.
+The first step is to define the source and destination target structs, as well as the transaction object.

 > :warning: Declare the targets and the transaction object globally to ensure that the fields unused in this example are automatically initialized to zero.
 This practice prevents unintentional data corruption or unexpected behavior during the DMA transaction.